 5. St. Paul Trail

-The St. Paul Trail, like the Lycian, was waymarked by Kate Clow only this time, she had the help of Terry Richardson.
-This trail has historical significance since they originated to commemorate St Paul’s first journey through Asia Minor.
+Like the Lycian, the St. Paul Trail was waymarked by Kate Clow; only this time, she had the help of Terry Richardson.
+This trail has historical significance since it originated to commemorate St Paul’s first journey through Asia Minor.
 It starts somewhere around Antalya (a popular beach resort) and stretches north through the Taurus Mountains along the Lake Egirdir up to Yalvac.

 6. Yenice Forest